NoroffFEU/development-platforms/case-study-azure-devops.md

 ## Summary

 Azure DevOps is a cloud computing platform and infrastructure with many features that can help you and your team with the workflow on your project.
-It's easy to create a free account with a small team and for a larger team you have more options.

-All work when using Azure DevOps can be done with IDE.
-Integration with Visual Studio Code and git, you can work mainly in the IDE.
-With the Visual Studio Code and Microsoft Team you can have your code and communication with your team, manage your work board tasks.

-Azure DevOps is integrated with the most essential tools for making the work, collaboration and communication easy, in a organized environment.
+Integrated with the most essential tools for making work and collaboration easy, in a organized environment.
 If you are familiar whit using git commands, you are able to easily clone, commit and push your work in to the repository

+With Microsoft Teams along side Visual Studio Code, you can have good communication with your team, manage your work boards tasks, follow progress and hold team meetings.

-The platform itself is clean and easy to use with lots of documentation for us to be able to make the most out of the platform.
+The detailed documentation includes guides, tips and tricks so you and your team to be able to make the most out of the platform.

+There is a wide range of options for small and large teams, and it can be customized to your needs.

 ### Credits